Last Updated on

 The flames will push up through the teepee structure and eventually the logs will collapse in, making a nice base for you to add more fuelwood.
 Easy!

-Primitive fire building methods
+Primitive fire starting methods

 With a little engineering, you can create a primitive fire starter from wood and cordage.